CSE474/SelfDriving_Implementation/Simulation/README.md

 With anaconda,I have created a separted environment called car with all the dependencies.

-After the libraries are install user should genrate training data by driving in the simulator.
+After the libraries are installed user should generate training data by driving in the simulator.

 To run the simulator,simply user have to execute the DefaultWindowsdesktop64-bit.exe file